Addiction and intrigue: Inside the Saudi palace coup

 Soon afterward a pre-written statement was released announcing the king's decision to make his son the next crown prince.
 This was the clip that would play on all Saudi and Gulf media over the coming hours and days.

 MbN remains under house arrest to keep him out of circulation following his overthrow, with no visitors allowed except close family members.
-He is not taking calls, the source said.
+He is not taking calls, the source close to MbN said.
 In the past week he was only granted permission to visit his elderly mother with the new guards assigned to him.

+The senior Saudi official said, however, that MbN had received guests, including the king and the new crown prince.

-The source said MbN would like to take his family to Switzerland or London but the king and MbS had decided that he must stay.
+The source close to MbN said he would like to take his family to Switzerland or London but the king and MbS had decided that he must stay.
 "He wasn't given any choice."

 The White House and CIA declined to comment.
-A senior administration official said Washington knew that MbS was the favorite of the king but "beyond that it's very opaque".
+A senior administration official said Washington knew that MbS was the favourite of the king but "beyond that it's very opaque".

 The elevation of MbS had been predicted by some Saudi and Western officials, but it came much sooner than expected with a rushed exit for MbN.

-Since King Salman's accession, there had been clear indications that MbS was favored over MbN, setting the stage for the younger prince to eclipse the formal heir to the throne.
+Since King Salman's accession, there had been clear indications that MbS was favoured over MbN, setting the stage for the younger prince to eclipse the formal heir to the throne.

 MbS was given unprecedented power by his ailing 81-year-old father, which he used to reorder the top jobs in the political, oil, security, security and intelligence sectors, often without the knowledge of MbN, according to diplomats and Saudi political and security sources.